LER students will be traveling to Seattle January 11-14 to visit a variety of employers and learn what life is like in the PNW.

 As mentioned above, the hotel does not have an airport shuttle.
 We will provide transportation to and from sites listed on our visit agenda.
 If you don’t make the departure times as given by the trip leaders, or if you arrive late to the city, you are responsible for the cost of transportation to meet the group.
 The same applies if you decide to go out in the evening or stay late at a location, such any the alumni networking events in the evening.

-Our current plan is to use a motorcoach to visit Boeing and University of Washington on Monday.
+We will use a motorcoach to visit Boeing and University of Washington on Monday.
 We will either walk or use light rail on Tuesday to access downtown locations.
+If you stay downtown for tourist activities you will pay for your own transportation back to the hotel whenever you return.
+Group leaders will be leaving downtown immediately following the Zillow event.

-University of Washington – careers in Academic HR with alumna Heather Horn
+Presentation on careers in Academic HR with alumna Heather Horn (second floor)

 Day 2, Tuesday, January 13